Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclass-c-api-reference.md

 {% tab title="Android" %}

-Follow [Google's instruct

-ions](https://firebase.google.com/docs/cloud-messaging/android/client) to get your app ready to handle push notifications.
+Follow [Google's instructions](https://firebase.google.com/docs/cloud-messaging/android/client) to get your app ready to handle push notifications.
 Once you receive the FCM SDK registration token, you will need to send that token along with the device information to Campaign Classic using the registerDevice API.

 ### registerDevice